OhGreat/bayesian_nn_pytorch/README.md

-# bayesian_nn_experimentation
+# Bayesian Neural Networks in Pytorch
-Testing the performance of Bayesian Neural Networks versus simpler architectures.
+Bayesian Neural Network modules for experimentation.
+This repository is under work.

 ## TODO:
 - create dataset and dataloader for classification